Policies and Procedures

 Under certain circumstances, the University may pay for the packing, storing and shipping of personal household goods or a mobile home for a University employee.
 The University may pay for uncrating of specialty items such as art work, mirrors, glass tops, televisions and antiques.
 The University may also pay for set-up/reassembly of major appliances and furniture that was dismantled by the mover only for the move.
 This would not include recreational items such as swing sets and pool tables.
 The use of environmentally friendly packing materials may be an allowable expense when it is cost effective and pre-approved by the University.
 Consult with Purchasing Services for more information on the above.
 Normal removal, preparation for shipment and installation of appliances such as ranges, refrigerators, washers, dryers, food freezers, and air conditioners are allowable.
 This does not include parts or labor in “special” installation of pipes, ductwork, wiring, etc. Placement of furniture, rugs, beds are included but hanging of pictures, fixtures, mirrors, curtain rods, or racks are not.
 The University cannot pay for unpacking, a valuation charge or the personal travel costs of the employee or family members, and the move is normally limited to 15,000 pounds net weight.
 Requests to pay moving expenses must be approved in advance by a Dean or Director and should initially be directed to the University Human Resources Department on a Request for Approval to Pay Moving Expenses.
 See OP-C-7-D12

-After that form is fully executed, the department responsible for funding the move must submit a Requisition in OMNI and forward a copy of the Form to Purchasing Services Department with the requisition number listed on it.
-The departmental staff assisting with the move should call Purchasing for instruction on the procedure to be used in securing quotations.
+After that form is fully executed, the department responsible for funding the move must submit a Requisition in OMNI and forward a copy of the Form, along with the mover's quote, to Purchasing Services Department with the requisition number referenced.
+The departmental staff assisting with the move should call Purchasing Services for instruction on the procedure to be used in securing quotations.
 Basically, the choices are to use one of the available carriers on Contract or secure three guaranteed "Not to Exceed" price quotes from other movers.
 Go to the Goods and Services Procurement Guide located at http://www.purchasing.fsu.edu for further contract information.

 The Moving Expense Liability release form is located at: http://www.hr.fsu.edu/ under forms.viii.
-Furniture/Seating/Chair Purchases
+Furniture